 Meanwhile, South Africa was toyi-toying for access to antiretrovirals.

 “People were fighting for their lives and arming themselves with knowledge.
-Whether it was in small drop-in centres on Chicago’s west side or the streets of Cape Town, activists were teaching themselves and each other the science to combat the lies about treatment and the stigma.
+Whether it was in small drop-in centres on Chicago’s west side or the streets of Cape Town, activists were teaching themselves and each other the science to combat the lies about treatment and stigma.

 That’s something that has always stuck with me and influences my reporting to this day.
 It was this tactic that I saw repeated again and again as I covered HIV internationally.”